maartene/AoC2024/Day06/NOTES.md

 - ✅ Understand the twist
 - ✅ Lets get some data to see if we can brute force this
 - ✅ Brute force works for the exampleInput
-- ⚠️ Lets try what happens to the actual input to get that second star ⭐️
+- ✅ Lets try what happens to the actual input to get that second star ⭐️ (Brute Force Immer Gut)